Dr. Kevin Conners

 Michelle began as a patient of Dr. Conners in 2007 and began training under him in 2010, left for hiatus of time and has returned to head-up our Distance Program.

-Anne holds a degree in Health and Wellness from the University of Minnesota.
+Anne holds a degree in Health and Wellness from the University of Minnesota and she is certified in Functional Genomics and Nutrition.
 After her husband was diagnosed with brain cancer in 2011 she developed a passion for nutrition and the important role food choices play in health and disease prevention.
 This passion lead to her Certification in Holistic Nutrition.
 Anne believes optimal health begins in the gut and that an individual holistic approach is the path to true health and healing.
 She is thrilled to assist patients with their care here at Conners Clinic!

 Dianna and her husband live in Hudson, WI, where they have six children and nine grandchildren.
 She enjoys spending time with her family, volunteering, and attending weekly women’s Bible study.
 In her spare time, she and her husband love to travel and visit classic car shows.
 Having had cancer herself in 2012, she feels like she can relate well with our patients.
 “Don’t tell God how big your storm is,” she reminds us, “tell the storm how big your God is.”

 Dianna is one our primary phone coordinators and may be one of the first voices you hear when you call our clinic.
 She is passionate about helping patients and desires to help solve problems.